 Simply put, FBAR quiet disclosure occurs when a taxpayer who is required to file an FBAR fails to comply with IRS standards.
 Upon realizing that they could be subject to penalties, the taxpayer knowingly files back taxes without going through one of their streamlined offshore amnesty programs.
-Quiet disclosure may also involve the proper filing of the current year’s taxes, but knowingly intentionally failing to correct returns from prior years.
+Quiet disclosures may also involve the proper filing of the current year’s taxes, but knowingly intentionally failing to correct returns from prior years.

 Why Does the IRS Discourage Quiet Disclosure?

 There are a number of reasons why the IRS frowns upon quiet disclosure.
 At the heart of the IRS’s disdain for quiet disclosure is its tendency to undermine the various programs the IRS has in place for taxpayers with offshore accounts.
 Here are three specific reasons why the IRS discourages quiet disclosure:

 Reason One: Quiet Disclosure Undermines IRS Voluntary Disclosure Practices

 The IRS strongly urges taxpayers with offshore accounts to voluntarily disclose their offshore assets or to participate in the various legitimate IRS-based programs for which they may be eligible.
 This includes the Offshore Voluntary Disclosure Program.
 The practice of quiet disclosure completely defeats the purpose of these programs, serving as a tempting alternative for business owners who are willing to gamble with the IRS.